Julian de Guzman: Jahn Regensburg

 On the last day of the 2012–13 winter transfer window, de Guzman joined SSV Jahn Regensburg.
 He made his debut for the team on February 3, playing all 90 minutes in a 1–5 loss against Hertha BSC.
 At the end of the season Jahn Regensburg was relegated from 2.
 Bundesliga, when De Guzman signed in January he had a clause that if they were relegated he would automatically become a free agent.
 He had made 15 appearances for the club.

 Skoda Xanthi

-Following the 2013 CONCACAF Gold Cup in late July, de Guzman signed for Skoda Xanthi in the Superleague Greece.
+Following the 2013 CONCACAF Gold Cup in late July, de Guzman signed for Skoda Xanthi in the Super League Greece.
 His debut came in a third round UEFA Europa League match against Standard Liège on August 1.
 He scored in the second leg of the series on August 8, but Skoda Xanthi would lose 4–2 on aggregate.
-He made his league debut for the club on August 17 in a 3–0 loss to P.A.O.K.
-After his contract expired, he looked for a club in or near Germany to be closer to his family, but he has not found anything as of yet.
+He made his league debut for the club on August 17 in a 3–0 loss to PAOK After his contract expired, he looked for a club in or near Germany to be closer to his family, but he has not found anything as of yet.